MrRobinOfficial/SerializedDictionary/README.md

 ## Quick Start

-Use the class `SerializedDictionary<,>` in the Namespace `AYellowpaper.SerializedCollections` instead of the `Dictionary<,>` class to serialize your data.
+Use the class `SerializedDictionary<,>` in the Namespace `MrRobinOfficial.SerializedDictionary` instead of the `Dictionary<,>` class to serialize your data.
 Use the `SerializedDictionary` Attribute for further customization.
 It follows the same Unity serialization rules as other Unity types.

 ```csharp
 [SerializedDictionary("Damage Type", "Description")]